rtviii/biodata-integration-proposal/public/Inquiry.md

-*In the long run, we'd like to be able to access multiple bionformatics resources from the same place with little friction and high integration between the fetched data.*
+*In the long run, we'd like to be able to the space of biochemical  data-repositories from the same place with little friction and high(total) integration between the fetched data.*
-Baby steps though.
-I'm starting with a GraphQL interface for EMBL because that is roughly the edge of my limited expertise.
+A GraphQL interface for EMBL is my first step because that is roughly the edge of my limited expertise and that ecosystem proved frustrating enough to draw on (does not subtract a bit from my gratefulness towards/privelege of drawing upon vast open-access data).
-I would be grateful to hear from you about
+I realize however that it's a tiny constellations relative to the full range of disciplines that peer into biology and i'd appreciate as much as glimpse at those other cases.
+If you had any experiences similar to the following, consider getting in touch:

  - an interface doesn't allow for *high-volume* data-fetching
  - some heuristic you use becomes invalid when you try to augument your dataset with a different type